Vectreal/vectreal-core/packages/hooks/README.md

 ## License

+This project is licensed under the **GNU Affero General Public License v3.0**.
 Please refer to the [LICENSE](https://github.com/vectreal/vectreal-core/blob/main/LICENSE) file in the package root for licensing information.

 ## Contributing